LajosPolya/aws-cdk-templates/README.md

 ### Git Bash

 If using Windows it is reccomended to run `cdk` commands using the Git Bash command line, Git Bash should be included with Git.
-Since Git Bash doesn't support TTY all `cdk` commands must be prefixed with `winpty`, for example, instead of executing `cdk deploy`, execute `winpty cdk deploy`.
+Since Git Bash doesn't support TTY all `cdk` commands must be prefixed with [winpty](https://github.com/rprichard/winpty), for example, instead of executing `cdk deploy`, execute `winpty cdk.cmd deploy` (NodeJS must be on `PATH` for this to work).

 ### 7 Zip